samuel-antwi/dotcentric-test/README.md

 ### I used Tailwindcss to style the application and the reasons are:

 1. Easy to customise
-2. Faster protyping any UI
+2. Faster prototyping any UI
 3. Smaller bundle size in production
 4. Team collaboration
 5. Future Maintenance
-6. Ability to build any complex UI without writing too much plain css
+6. Ability to build any complex UI without writing too much custom css

 You can see with tailwind css, each component has its own inline styling which makes it easy for debugging and making changes in the future.
 It helps developers to always be on the same page when it come to component styling.